chiro-hiro/thedivine/README.md

 Do not use this algorithm in gambling and/or use at your own risk.
 Definitely do not use this algorithm in cryptography.
 We're highly recommend as an extra salt to improve your random result.

-# What is the idea behidden it?
+# What is the idea behind it?

 ## The idea